Hungarian Revolution of 1956: Initiating gunfire

+The peaceful demonstration of students started at about 2 pm at the Petőfi square.
+An actor, Imre Sinkovits, recited the National song (a poem by Sándor Petőfi), then a university student read out the 16 demands of the protesters.

-In the afternoon of 23 October 1956, approximately 20,000 protestors met beside the statue of General Józef Bem, a national hero of Poland and Hungary.
-To the amassed crowd of protestors, the intellectual Péter Veres, the president of the Writers' Union (Írószövetség), read a manifesto demanding Hungarian independence from all foreign powers; a democratic socialist political system based upon land reform and (public) state ownership in the economy; Hungarian membership to the United Nations; and all freedoms and rights for the citizens of Hungary.
-After Veres proclaimed the manifesto demanding Hungarian sovereignty, the crowd chanted the Hungarian patriotic poem National Song (Nemzeti dal), which the Soviet-controlled Rákosi government of Hungary had banned from public performance; the crowd repeatedly chanted the refrain: "This we swear, this we swear, that we will no longer be slaves."
+In the afternoon of 23 October 1956, approximately 20,000 protestors met beside the statue of Bem.
+To the amassed crowd of protesters, the intellectual Péter Veres, president of the Writers' Union (Írószövetség), read a manifesto demanding Hungarian independence from all foreign powers; a democratic socialist political system based upon land reform and (public) state ownership in the economy; Hungarian membership to the United Nations; and all freedoms and rights for the citizens of Hungary.
+After Veres proclaimed the manifesto demanding Hungarian sovereignty, the crowd chanted the Hungarian patriotic poem National Song (Nemzeti dal), which the Rákosi government had banned from public performance; the crowd repeatedly chanted the refrain: "This we swear, this we swear, that we will no longer be slaves."

-In Budapest, anti-communists and nationalists place a Hungarian national flag atop a demolished statue of Josef Stalin.
+In Budapest, anti-communists and nationalists place a Hungarian national flag atop a demolished statue of Joseph Stalin.

-At 20:00, the first secretary of the Hungarian Working People's Party, Ernő Gerő broadcast a hardline speech condemning the political demands of the intelligentsia and of the university students.
-Angered by Gerő's rejection, some protestors realised one of their demands, and demolished the Stalin Monument in Budapest, which had been erected in place of a razed church, in 1951; and, by 21:30 hrs – an hour and a half later – the nationalist and anti-communist protestors had destroyed the eight-metre-tall statue of Josef Stalin.
+At 20:00, the first secretary of the Hungarian Working People's Party, Ernő Gerő, broadcast a hardline speech condemning the political demands of the intelligentsia and of the university students.
+Angered by Gerő's rejection, some protesters realized one of their demands, demolishing the Stalin Monument in Budapest, which had been erected in place of a razed church in 1951; and by 21:30 the nationalist and anti-communist protesters had destroyed the eight-metre-tall statue of Stalin.

-Also at 20:00, a crowd of nationalist and anti-communist protestors had gathered outside the Magyar Rádió building, which was guarded by the ÁVH secret police.
-Violence soon occurred between the sides when the protestors heard rumours of the arrest and detainment of a delegation of students who had entered the radio station in effort to broadcast their political demands to the entire country.
-The situation escalated after protestors heard rumours that the ÁVH had killed their delegation of comrades sent to broadcast the anti–Soviet message.
-In response, from the windows of the building, the ÁVH threw tear gas grenades at and fired upon the many anti-communist and nationalist protestors assembled outside the Magyar Rádió building, and soon required resupply and reinforcement.
+Also at 20:00, a crowd of nationalist and anti-communist protesters had gathered outside the Magyar Rádió building, which was guarded by the ÁVH secret police.
+Violence soon occurred between the sides when the protesters heard rumors of the arrest and detainment of a delegation of students who had entered the radio station in effort to broadcast their demands to the country.
+The situation escalated after protesters heard that the ÁVH had killed their delegation of comrades sent to broadcast the anti–Soviet message.
+In response, from the windows of the building, the ÁVH threw tear gas grenades at and fired upon the anti-communist and nationalist protesters assembled outside the Magyar Rádió building, and soon required resupply and reinforcement.

-In suppressing the Hungarians' anti-government protestations, the ÁVH smuggled weapons and ammunition in an ambulance for delivery to them at the Magyar Rádió building, but the protestors hijacked the ambulance and the weapons for themselves.
-The Hungarian Army sent soldiers to support the ÁVH policemen defending the Magyar Rádió building, but some of the soldiers tore off the red-star insignia on their caps and joined the side of the anti-government protestors. ÁVH policemen used guns and tear gas, while the protestors set police cars afire and distributed weapons captured from the military and police forces, and acted on their anti–Soviet politics by destroying the symbols of Russian communism in Hungary.
+In suppressing the Hungarians' anti-government protestations, the ÁVH smuggled weapons and ammunition in an ambulance for delivery to them at the Magyar Rádió building, but the protesters hijacked the ambulance and the weapons for themselves.
+The Hungarian Army sent soldiers to support the ÁVH policemen defending the building, but some tore off the red-star insignia on their caps and joined the protesters. ÁVH policemen used guns and tear gas, while the protesters set police cars afire, distributed weapons captured from the military and police forces, and destroyed the symbols of Russian communism in Hungary.